walles/catiplicator/README.md

 * Icon kitten outline: <https://pixabay.com/sv/kattunge-sitter-silhouette-katt-1129027/>

 ## TODO Misc
-* Publish on Google Play
-* Update `README.md` with a link to Google Play
 * Ensure we're made for tablets according to Google Play
 * Brighten up the feature graphics and publish it on Google Play
 * Colorize the feature graphics